afraelizondo/Diabetes_MachineLearning/README.md

-# Students' dropout and academic success prediction
+# Students dropout and academic success prediction

 ## Overview of the project